 Extension provides practical advice, sensible solutions, and realistic down-to-earth answers for ALL Ohioans.

-Roger Rennekamp Named as next OSU Extension Director – effective January 2016
+Roger Rennekamp Joins OSU Extension as Director – effective January 2016

-Roger Rennekamp, associate dean for Outreach and Engagement at Oregon State University, has been named the next director of Ohio State University Extension.
-Rennekamp will begin his duties on January 4, 2016, as the 12th leader of OSU Extension, overseeing nearly 700 employees and a $71 million budget.
+Roger Rennekamp began his duties as the 12th leader of OSU Extension on January 4, 2016 -- overseeing nearly 700 employees and a $71 million budget.

 “Roger brings a great deal of experience at all levels of the Cooperative Extension System, and is known for building collaborative relationships and partnerships,” said Bruce A. McPheron, Ohio State’s vice president for agricultural administration and dean of the College of Food, Agricultural, and Environmental Sciences.
 “Roger’s enthusiasm and energy will help create the Extension organization of the future.”